ocaml/dune/HACKING.md

 ```
 A description of the test.
 The command running the tests is preceeded by
 two spaces and a $.
-The expected output of the command is also indetended by
+The expected output of the command is also indented by
 two spaces and is right below the command (note the absence of a $)

   $ echo "the expected output is below"